a7madgamal/sfe-tech-task/_AI/coding_rules.md

     - Do not use the deprecated `HttpClientTestingModule` in `imports`.
     - The order matters: `provideHttpClient()` must come before `provideHttpClientTesting()`.
     - This ensures all dependencies are resolved for both classic and standalone Angular patterns.
+- **TypeScript best practices:**
+  - Avoid using the `any` type.
+Prefer strict typing and type inference.
+  - Avoid using the `as` keyword for type assertions unless absolutely necessary.
+  - Minimize or avoid the use of TypeScript/ESLint ignore comments (e.g., `// @ts-ignore`, `// eslint-disable-next-line`).
 - **Error handling:**
   - Show user-friendly error messages for failed API calls or invalid input.
   - Use loading indicators for async operations.